supertypeai/collective/README.md

 <!-- ![Supertype Collective](./public/collective_promo.png) -->
 <img src="https://github.com/supertypeai/collective/raw/main/public/collective_promo.png" style="width:50%" />

 [Supertype Collective](https://collective.supertype.ai) is a community of analytics developers, data scientists and engineering leaders building products across the full stack.
 It a highly curated place, with close collaboration between members looking to join forces on building high-impact analytics products.
+The web platform has a drag and drop builder to build out your Developer Profile, which you can then share to the world.

 ### Joining the Collective
 We welcome members from all backgrounds, anywhere in the world, who wish to contribute to the Collective's vision of building an inclusive, collaborative, and healthy community of full stack analytics developers.